July 24, 2017 Disclaimer: Please read.

-Robert Scheer Talks With Thomas Frank About Democrats’ Shift Away From Addressing Inequality (Audio)
+Robert Scheer and Thomas Frank on Democrats’ Shift Away From Addressing Inequality (Audio)

 In this week’s “Scheer Intelligence,” Truthdig Editor in Chief Robert Scheer sits down with journalist Thomas Frank to discuss his new book, “Listen, Liberal,” about how the Democratic Party abandoned working Americans.